 Another major cause of product contamination is storage conditions.
 Since the majority of products are stored at room temperature, the warm temperature can stimulate the growth of microorganisms.
 Plus, the ingredients used in cosmetic formulations, such as water, oils, peptides, and carbohydrates, create the perfect environment for microorganism growth.

 Microbial contamination can lead to significant health problems, from skin irritation to infections.
-To avoid these problems, a strong yet non-irritating preservative must be added to the formulation of a product.
-Butylparaben fits both of these criteria.
+To avoid these problems, a strong yet non-irritating preservative must be added to the formulation.

 Over the past 10 years, parabens have become criticized for use in cosmetics due to research that has revealed their potential in relation to health concerns.
 However, the research on parabens is conflicting and polarizing.